Zuccarello, Rangers beat Canadiens 3-1 to reach East semis - News 12 Now

 Derek Stepan also scored and Henrik Lundqvist stopped 27 shots to help New York get past the first round for the fifth time in six years.
 The Rangers won three straight after falling behind 2-1 to beat Montreal for the ninth time in 16 postseason series.

+“It’s going to be nice, a couple days off, but it’s only the first round,” Zuccarello said after his first career multigoal game in the playoffs.
+“We’ve got to regroup right now and rest up and get ready for the next round.”

-The Rangers will face the winner of the Ottawa-Boston series, which the Senators lead 3-2.
+The Rangers will face the winner of the Ottawa-Boston series, which the Senators lead 3-2 with Game 6 on Sunday.

 Alexei Emelin scored for Montreal and Carey Price finished with 20 saves.
 The Canadiens, winners of the Atlantic Division after missing the playoffs last year, were bounced from the postseason by the Rangers for the second time in four years.
 In 2014, it was in the conference finals.